SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-09-04-virtual-csi-lessons-learned.md

 ### What worked as expected:

 - combination of tools for collaborative virtual work was successful (Slack, Zoom, etc.)
-- participants introducted themselves on the Slack #welcome channel, and made some connections across teams
+- participants introduced themselves on the Slack #welcome channel, and made some connections across teams
 - teams liked using Slack to chat during the course; it proved a productive tool
 - participants used Slack to ask questions of the instructors or tell instructors of problems with lessons
 - recording office hours in Zoom allowed those with slower/intermittent internet connections to view the videos later